 An Introduction To MBA

 It is currently the most popular and pursued course, all around the world.
 Nearly, 2,500+ MBA programs are offered across the globe.
-Although, initially the most popular route was two years course, presently, many one year, part-time and online programs have found a firm footing.
+Although, initially the most popular route was two years course, presently, many years, part-time and online programs have found a firm footing.

 Enquire Now for Admissions